kiwix/kiwix-js-pwa/README.md

 This repository is for development of the Kiwix JS app for Windows 10 Universal Windows Platform.
 Latest development code is on the [master-dev](https://github.com/kiwix/kiwix-js-windows/tree/master-dev/) branch.

-This is a version of the Kiwix JS Offline Wikimedia reader for UWP on Windows 10 that has been packaged with a WikiMed archive.
+This contains versions of the Kiwix JS Offline Wikimedia reader for UWP on Windows 10 and for the Electron or NWJS platforms (can also be used with earlier Windows versions) that have been packaged with a WikiMed archive.
 If you are interested in the development of Kiwix JS, or want to install it without the packaged archive, please switch back to the Master branch: https://github.com/kiwix/kiwix-js-windows/tree/master.